 - What’s the point of policies anyway?

-We often get feedback saying “Politicians don’t keep their promises - so what’s the point?!”.
+We do get feedback saying “Politicians don’t keep their promises - so what’s the point?!”.
 We understand this is a serious issue, and recognise that lack of accountability is one of the biggest barriers to voting.
-That’s why, after the 2015 general election, we will be creating a follow-up service to track the performance of whichever party (or coalition of parties) is elected, and report on their progress against their manifesto promises.
+That’s why, after the 2017 general election, we will be creating a follow-up service to track the performance of whichever party (or coalition of parties) is elected, and report on their progress against their manifesto promises.